Toolkit ShelfFind

 Bag roundingWhole bags

-The calculator rounds up because bagged soil is sold in full bags.
+The calculator rounds up because bagged soil is sold in full bags, whether the package is listed in cubic feet or liters.

 SettlingMay need more